wltrup/WTOpenSource/README.md

 # WTOpenSource
-This repo collects in one place references to all my open-source contributions to iOS development.
+This repo collects in one place references to all my open-source contributions to development in Swift and for Apple platforms.

 ## Main Sections